 Baroque Seville: Sacred Art in a Century of Crisis (University Park, PA: Pennsylvania State University Press, 2017).

 “Murillo’s Seville/La Sevilla de Murillo,” Prologue to Cartografía Murillesca: Los Pasos Contados, ed.
 Lidia Beltrán Martínez and Fernando Quiles García (Seville: Universidad Pablo de Olavide, 2017), 6-25.

 “Innovation and Tradition at the Court of Philip IV of Spain (1621-1665): The Invention of the Golilla and the Guardainfante,” in Fashioning the Early Modern: Dress, Textiles and Innovation in Europe, 1500-1800, ed.
 Evelyn Welch (Oxford: Oxford University Press, 2017), 111-33.

 “Women’s Fashions and Politics in Seventeenth-Century Spain: The Rise and Fall of the Guardainfante,” Renaissance Quarterly 68:1 (March 2015): 133-86.

-“Fashion and Urban Views in Seventeenth-century Madrid,” with Laura R. Bass in Spanish Fashion at the Courts of Early Modern Europe, edited by José Luis Colomer and Amalia Descalzo (Centro de Estudios Europa Hipanica, 2014), 1: 363-84; also published in Spanish as "Moda y vistas de Madrid en el siglo XVII," in Vestir a la española en las cortes europeas (siglos XVI y XVII).
+“Fashion and Urban Views in Seventeenth-Century Madrid,” with Laura R. Bass, in Spanish Fashion at the Courts of Early Modern Europe, ed.
+José Luis Colomer and Amalia Descalzo (Madrid: Centro de Estudios Europa Hispánica, 2014), 1: 363-84.